Why Parents of College-Aged Kids Need a New Graduate Estate Planning Package

 At English Law Group, our Louisville estate planning attorneys regularly help parents of college-aged children prepare for this new stage of life with the right legal protections.

-Why a Power of Attorney is Essential at 18
+Why Documentation is Essential at 18

 Click to Play Video